ConducereIT/workshop1/README.md

 genezio login
 ```

-3. Deploy your project locally
+3. Start a local server
 ```bash
 genezio local
 ```

 ## Commands

 All commands are run from the root of the project, from a terminal: